Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     ```

 ## Media Control Metadata Properties

+To get metadata from the client and to set it on the server side, follow these steps:

+1. To set metadata on the server side, use the `SetMetadata` method of the  [Tizen.Multimedia.Remoting.MediaControlServer](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControlServer.html) class:

+    ```csharp
+    MediaControlServer.SetMetadata(new MediaControlMetadata
+    {
+        Title = "Song1",
+        Artist = "Someone"
+    });
+    ```

+2. To get playback capability on the client side, use the `GetMetadata` method of the [Tizen.Multimedia.Remoting.MediaController](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaController.html) class:

+    ```csharp
+    var metadata = controller.GetMetadata();
+    ```

 The following table lists all the media control metadata properties the client can request from the server.